textmagic/textmagic-rest-nodejs-v2/docs/TextMagicApi.md

 Delete a single inbound message

-&gt; Note, deleted inbound message will disappear from TextMagic Online, chats, and any other place they are referenced.
+&gt; Note: deleted inbound messages will disappear from TextMagic Online, chats, and any other place they are referenced.
 So, be careful!

 ### Example
 ```javascript